AnthusAI/Ruby-Slack-chatops-bot/README.md

 ## Architecture

 This project is a serverless application based on the AWS Serverless Application Model (SAM).
 It uses AWS Lambda for running the application code in response to events, such as a new message in the Slack channel.
+It also uses AWS SQS to asynchronously decouple the event receiving and processing stages into two separate Lambda functions: One for API Gateway to call when the Slack API sends an event, and the other to process the event asynchronously.

 ## Configuration